abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/rabbitmq-azure/installation.md

 ---

 ## Install RabbitMQ on Azure Cobalt 100
-This guide covers installing RabbitMQ 4.2.0 on an  Ubuntu Pro 24.04 Arm virtual machine, including the required Erlang setup and management plugin.
+This guide describes the end-to-end installation of RabbitMQ 4.2.0 on an Azure Cobalt 100 (Arm-based) Ubuntu Pro 24.04 virtual machine.
+It covers system preparation, Erlang installation, RabbitMQ setup, service configuration, and validation with the management plugin enabled.

-Follow the instructions below to install RabbitMQ on the Ubuntu Pro 24.04 virtual machine.

 ### Update system and install build dependencies
+This step ensures the operating system is up to date and installs all required packages needed to build Erlang and run RabbitMQ reliably.

 ```console
 sudo apt update